nats-io/nats-architecture-and-design/adr/ADR-19.md

     // Size is the combined size of all data in the bucket including metadata, in bytes Size() uint64

-    // BackingStore provides details about the underlying storage BackingStore() string
+    // BackingStore provides details about the underlying storage.
+    // Currently the only supported value is `JetStream` BackingStore() string
 }
 ```